Rutgers University Logo

 Rutgers University Logo History

-The modern Rutgers University consists of three large campuses with dozens of different schools.
+The modern Rutgers University has three large campuses with dozens of different schools.
 The range of specialties is very wide – from business and engineering to fine arts and medicine.
 It all began more than modestly: the educational institution appeared in 1766 as Queen’s College, where one could receive a spiritual education.
-At first, theology lessons for future ministers of the church were held in one of the taverns in New Jersey.
+At first, theology lessons for future church ministers were held in one of the taverns in New Jersey.
 A little later, they were moved to private houses.
-At the same time, the educational institution made money on the slave trade, but it still did not have enough funding.
-His building was funded by donors.
+At the same time, the educational institution made money from the slave trade, but it still did not have enough funding.
+Donors funded his building.

-In 1825, another important event in the history of Queen’s College happened: it became known as Rutgers College in honor of Colonel Henry Rutgers.
-According to the heads of the university, this person was the embodiment of Christian values.
+In 1825, another important event in Queen’s College’s history occurred: it became known as Rutgers College in honor of Colonel Henry Rutgers.
+According to the university’s heads, this person embodied Christian values.
 Flattered by this honor, Henry presented the educational institution with several thousand dollars and a huge dome.

 before 2006